 Dr. Gilda Carle

-DR. GILDA CARLE (Ph.D.) is the internationally known Relationship Expert to the Stars.
-She is Match.com’s “ASK DR. GILDA” advice columnist.
-She is also known as the Country Music Doctor, with her “Country Cures.”
-She is a motivational speaker, professor of psychology & communications, the author of the well-known “Don’t Bet on the Prince!,” a test question on “Jeopardy,” NOW IN ITS SECOND EDITION, 99 Prescriptions for Fidelity, How to Win When Your Mate Cheats, and many more.
-She was the therapist in HBO's Emmy Award winner, "Telling Nicholas," featured on Oprah, where she guided a family to tell their 7-year-old that his mom died in the World Trade Center bombing.
-DR. GILDA is the Love Doc advisor for the off-Broadway show, “Miss Abigail’s Guide to Dating, Mating, & Marriage!”
-She is currently developing her own TV show.
-Visit www.DrGilda.com and get her Instant Advice!
+DR. GILDA CARLE (Ph.D.) is an internationally known psychotherapist and relationship expert.
+Her web site is http://www.DrGilda.com.
+She is Match.com’s weekly Suddenly Single advice columnist on MSN.com’s Dating & Personals page.
+She is also a motivational speaker, a professor of psychology & communications, and the author of "Don't Bet on the Prince!" (a test question on "Jeopardy!") http://www.drgilda.com/books.htm.
+DR. GILDA was the therapist in HBO's Emmy Award winner, "Telling Nicholas," featured on Oprah, where she guided a family to tell their 7-year-old that his mom died in the World Trade Center bombing.